jaimebarran/a-eye/README.md

 ## 🧠 Repository Structure

-A-eye/
-├── models/ # Trained nnU-Net weights and configs (when released) ├── notebooks/ # Example scripts for segmentation and morphometry ├── data/ # Sample data or download scripts (if applicable) ├── docs/ # Documentation and supplementary material └── LICENSE
+- `A-eye/`
+  - `models/` — Trained nnU-Net weights and configs (when released)
+  - `notebooks/` — Example scripts for segmentation and morphometry
+  - `data/` — Sample data or download scripts (if applicable)
+  - `docs/` — Documentation and supplementary material
+  - `LICENSE` — License file

 ---